-In August 2020 IPART released a DWM charge review Discussion Paper, which proposed:
+In August 2020 IPART released the DWM charge review Discussion Paper, which proposed:

-- ▶ Benchmarking waste-related costs across councils; - ▶ OLG to publish pricing principles in their Council Rating and Revenue Raising Manual on how to set DWM charges to ensure they reflect the costs of providing the service and best value for ratepayers; - ► Councils to rebalance DWM income and expenses with general rates in line with the pricing principles with the aim of shifting overheads not consistent with the pricing principles to general rates; and - ▶ Councils do annual reporting via a simple and streamlined spreadsheet.
+- Benchmarking waste-related costs across councils; - OLG to publish pricing principles in their Council Rating and Revenue Raising Manual on how to set DWM charges to ensure they reflect the costs of providing the service and best value for ratepayers; - Councils to rebalance DWM income and expenses with general rates in line with the pricing principles with the aim of shifting overheads not consistent with the pricing principles to general rates; and - Councils undertake annual reporting via a simple and streamlined spreadsheet.

+It is the position of LGNSW that there is no net benefit to ratepayers from the rebalancing approach.
 Under this approach, councils would have a 2-year grace period to rebalance the DWM charge with general rates based on clear pricing principles.
 The general rates base peg would be applied to the new level of general rates after rebalancing.
-Total council revenue would thus be unaffected as this would merely shift some costs from one ledger to another.
-IPART would only regulate, by exception, those councils that exceed the average DWM charge after rebalancing by about 15%.
+Total council revenue would thus be unaffected as this would merely shift some costs from one journal to another.
+IPART indicated it would only regulate by exception those councils that exceed the average DWM charge after rebalancing by about 15%.
 Shifting costs from one ledger to another does not allow for pricing signals to reflect the true cost of waste services, in the water industry ensuring that users pay for what they receive has helped to positively influence how the community values resources.

-Of the two options contemplated by IPART (peg or rebalancing), rebalancing is the "least worst" option.
-However, Council's concerns with this proposed approach include:
+Of the two options contemplated by IPART (proposed peg or rebalancing), and notwithstanding IPART's limited powers under delegation, rebalancing is the "least worst" option.
+However local government's concerns with this proposed approach include, but are not limited to:

-- Some Council waste costs may vary significantly from benchmarked costs due to service level, density, demographics, and timing of service introductions compared to other councils, etc. - b) According to IPART's proposed delineation, the costs of managing illegal dumping would be accounted for as an unbooked clean-up and combined with clean-up costs.
-However, Council does not know the cost of illegal dumping, as trucks generally do not have scales, and the waste is sometimes combined with other clean-ups and is often ad-hoc. - c) Only those education costs related to waste and recycling can be included in DWM charges, which means the portion of costs of an educator's time dedicated to non-waste issues such as environment and sustainability, and education campaigns not directly related to delivering waste services, could not be included in the DWM charge. - d) Where activities are re-allocated to sit under general rates, there is strong concern that the relative priority of those activities will diminish when having to compete with other activities in general rates, eg education campaigns to reduce illegal dumping or avoid the generation of waste, or funding contributions towards Regional Illegal Dumping Squads. - e) Council, especially being in a regional area would express concern if there were any risk to employment of waste staff through the rebalancing approach.
-Surety of employment is critical at this time and is necessary for the continued delivery of waste services.
+- a) Some council waste costs may vary significantly from benchmarked costs due to service level, density, demographics, and timing of service introductions compared to other councils, etc. - b) According to IPART's proposed delineation, the costs of managing illegal dumping would be accounted for as an unbooked clean-up and combined with clean-up costs.
+However, some councils do not know the cost of illegal dumping on its own as trucks generally do not have scales, it is sometimes combined with clean-ups and is often ad-hoc. - c) Only those education costs related to waste and recycling can be included in DWM charges, which means the portion of costs of an educator's time dedicated to non-waste issues such as environment and sustainability, and education campaigns not directly related to delivering waste services, could not be included in the DWM charge.
+This broader engagement and education if often critical to fostering the necessary understanding and behaviour change to achieve waste avoidance, reduction and recovery targets. - d) Where activities are re-allocated to sit under general rates, there is strong concern that the relative priority of those activities will diminish when having to compete with other activities in general rates, e.g. education campaigns to reduce illegal dumping or avoid the generation of waste, or funding contributions towards Regional Illegal Dumping Squads.